 Most babies can understand the words’ meaning and correctly attribute “Mama” and “Dada” to the right parent by the age of 12 months or early (3).
 Some younger babies may understand the meaning of the words, that is, they learn that the words are used to refer to the primary caregivers — the parents.
 However, it is not uncommon for younger babies to use the words interchangeably to refer to a parent or anyone else.

-As the baby’s cognitive development progresses, they become better at understanding nouns and could remember names.
+As the baby’s cognitive development progresses, they become better at understanding nouns and can remember names.
 A one-year-old could even point towards the right object or person when it is named (4).
 Therefore, it is usually by the age of 12 months that babies say “Mama” and “Dada” with the correct understanding of its meaning (5).

 Tips To Make Babies Say “Mama” And “Dada”